okeeffed/developer-notes/manual/Linguistics/The-Art-Of-Language-Invention.md

 ## Language System Notes

 Gender systems based at least partially on phonology are much more likely to survive than those based purely on semantics.
+Semantic classifications are always up for interpretation and a system based purely on semantics may not always be successfully passd on to a younger generation.